duceppemo/spoligotyper/README.md

 # Spoligotyper
 ## Description
-*In silico* spoligotyper for Mycobacterium bovis from NGS sequencing (fastq) and assembly (fasta) data.
+*In silico* spoligotyper for Mycobacterium tuberculosis complex (MTC or MTBC) from NGS sequencing (fastq) and assembly (fasta) data.
+Will match all MTBC strains from animal origin.
+It comprises all mycobacteria species included in the M. tuberculosis complex (*M. bovis*, *M. caprae*, *M. pinnipedii*, *M. microti*, *M. tuberculosis*, *M. africanum*, and *M. canetti*).
 Designed to run on Linux.
 Tested on Ubuntu 18.

 ## Workflow
 1. Single- or paired-end fastq files or fasta assembly are searched for the spoligo spacers using `Seal` from `BBtools`.